minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 .. important::

-   If you use Kustomize to install the Operator, you must use Kustomize to manage that installation.
+   If you use Kustomize to install the Operator, you must use Kustomize to manage or update that installation.
-   Do not use ``kubectl krew``, a Helm chart, or similar methods to update or manage the MinIO Operator installation.
+   Do not use ``kubectl krew``, a Helm chart, or similar methods to manage or update the MinIO Operator installation.

 #.
 Install the latest version of Operator